stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 - No coroutines (`coroutine.*`)
 - No metamethods / metatables beyond what `string` and `table` need internally

-There is no implicit number-to-string coercion — use `tostring(n)` or the MIDI-KIT helper `number.toString(n)`.
+There is no implicit number-to-string coercion outside `..` concatenation — numbers are auto-converted to strings in `..` (e.g. `'Port ' .. i`); everywhere else use `tostring(n)` or the MIDI-KIT helper `number.toString(n)`.
 For everything else, the standard Lua 5.x semantics apply; please refer to the [Lua reference manual](https://www.lua.org/manual/5.4/) for details.

 ## Programming reference